 In reality, there are a huge number of colours, styles and dress codes to be taken into consideration.
 And only when all of these factors are in alignment will your shoes and suit be in perfect harmony.

-It can be tricky, but in order to give you a gentle nudge in the right direction, we’ve broken down everything you need to know when matching your footwear to your suit, right down to the fundamentals.
+It can be tricky, but in order to give you a gentle nudge in the right direction, we’ve broken down everything you need to know when matching your footwear to your suit, starting with the fundamentals.

 Styles Of Smart Shoe